pohly/enhancements/keps/sig-storage/1472/README.md

 - periodically, to detect changes in the underlying backing store (all cases)

 Because sidecars are currently separated, external-provisioner is unaware of resizing and snapshotting.
-It also not involved with ephemeral inline volumes.
 The periodic polling will catch up with changes caused by those operations.

 ### Using capacity information